Racopokemon/ImageSort/README.md

   * Also, use the open javafx as single library so that modern java 17 people can still run this app
   * ALSO use the desktop API to reveal in folder!
   * On javafx 17, also find out if you get better filtering in the image view.
+* About scrolling: Maybe try quickly flashing the l/r button when you scroll forth / back?
+* Add a shortcut to quit *and move to the next folder*?!
+I need that right
 * ~~Alt+Enter / F11 toggle fullscreen~~
 * UI
   * ~~Small images are stretched out to fit the window. _Master, stop this!_~~